 Skiing is a constantly-evolving sport that has come a long way from its Nordic roots.
 Cross-country skiing first laid the foundation for Alpine styles, and recent generations took things even further with freestyle and park skiing.
 In fact, skiers invent new tricks and techniques every single day.

 There are many interesting tricks out there, but one of the most famous is the backflip.
-If you’re a beginner, you might think achieving such a feat is impossible.
+You might think achieving such a feat is impossible if you’re a beginner.

 However, there are many out there who can pull off the move with ease and grace.
 The following sections will look at some of the steps necessary to complete a backflip so you too can attempt the impossible.

 Before attempting a backflip on skis, I need to make a quick disclaimer: Do not, I repeat DO NOT, attempt this high-level trick until you are absolutely ready.
 As impressive as it is, the maneuver is incredibly dangerous.